Coral Reefs in Curacao

-As such, this Report and the Waitt Institute’s recommendations for a Sustainable Ocean Policy mark an important milestone for the Blue Halo Curaçao partnership.
+As such, this Report and the Waitt Institute’s recommendations for a Sustainable Ocean Policy mark an important milestone for the Blue Halo Curaçao partnership with the Stakeholders and the Government of Curacao.

 Sustainable resource management will require trade-offs that balance short-term and long-term gains that benefit not only the ecosystems, but also the local communities and economies.
-Cooperative and efficient compromises between ocean stakeholders and the government will be necessary from both sides and will lead to greater efficiencies in recovery.
+Cooperative and efficient compromises between ocean stakeholders, such as the Curaçao Diving Industry, and the Curaçao Government will be necessary.